jeremyrchow/lending_club_default_model/README.md

 First we split the data into an 80%-20% train test split, maintaining the 82%~18% class imbalance between the two new samples.
 We then train three classifier models: [Gradient boosting classifier](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingClassifier.html), [Random Forest Classifier](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingClassifier.html), and [Logistic Regression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html) against classifying just the 'sub grade' feature, which is Lending Club's metric for estimating the risk of a loan.

+![ROC curves comparison between all models](https://github.com/jeremyrchow/lending_club_default_model/blob/master/graphs/ROC_curves_all.png?raw=true)

 The Gradient Boosting Classifier (GBC) model has the best ROC-AUC score of 0.7255, although the models perform similarly.

-![ROC curves comparison between all models](https://github.com/jeremyrchow/lending_club_default_model/blob/master/graphs/ROC_curves_all.png?raw=true)
+Because the GBC model is an ensemble of trees generated sequentially to improve on the error of the previous tree, it makes sense that it would be one of the top performing models.

 ## Results
 Using the GBC model, we can generate the confusion matrices by optimizing for F1 Score.